MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Mitigate_Attacks.md

 ## Lab scenario

 You are a Security Operations Analyst working at a company that is implementing Microsoft Defender for Endpoint.
-Your manager plans to onboard a few devices to provide insight into required changes to the SecOps team response procedures.
+Your manager plans to onboard a few devices to provide insight into required changes to the Security Operations (SecOps) team response procedures.

 To explore the Defender for Endpoint attack mitigation capabilities, you run six simulated attacks.